How to Return Value if Cell is Blank (12 Ways)

 =IF(D5="",5%*E5,"")

-Here, the logical condition is D5=”” which means cell D5 of the Delivery Date column will be empty and if it is TRUE then it will return 5% of the Sales value (E5 cell) otherwise it will return Blank.
+Here, the logical condition is D5=”” which checks whether the cell D5 of the Delivery Date column is empty.
+If the check returns TRUE, the function will return 5% of the respective Sales value (E5 cell).
+Otherwise, it will return Blank.

 Inserting Formula to Return Value if Cell is Blank